Top 6 Essential Oils For Acid Reflux Relief

 5. Tame Symptoms With Wild Orange

-Orange Essential Oil is a very popular essential oil for treating indigestion and is also commonly used for constipation and bloating, as well as other symptoms related to acid reflux and GERD.
+Orange Essential Oil is a very popular essential oil for treating acid reflux and is also commonly used for constipation and bloating, as well as other symptoms related to Gerd and indigestion.

 This tasty and aromatic essential oil can be ingested or used as a topical agent.